akilathikshana/Star-Patterns-Using-C-Program/README.md

 # Star-Patterns using C Program
-With using for loops i made star patterns
+With using C for loops i made different star loops